• News

 Five from Finland

-Wearable healthtech
+Wearable healthtech from Finland

 Finnish innovators are generating new solutions to meet the needs of the booming wearable healthtech market.

-Julia Bushueva
+Julia Helminen

 Designed to improve the quality of patient care, prevent diseases, maintain health and facilitate diagnosis, wearable devices are gaining more and more popularity among both health-conscious consumers and healthcare professionals.

 Home to Oura, Polar and Suunto, Finland has long been at the heart of global wearable technology development.
-Today, one of the most promising markets for the industry is in the healthcare sector which is becoming increasingly data-driven.
+Today, one of the most promising markets for the industry is in the healthcare sector, which is becoming increasingly data-driven.
 In fact, the global wearable healthcare devices market is projected to reach 46.6 billion US dollars by 2025 from 18.4 billion US dollars in 2020.

 Here are five Finnish wearable healthtech solutions going far beyond conventional activity trackers.